Massimo Mila: Biography

 In prison he translated Goethe's Elective Affinities, later published by Einaudi.
-While a partisan leader of the Giustizia e Libertà in the Canavese, he translated Siddhartha by Herman Hesse, published in 1945 by Frassinelli.
+While a partisan leader of the Giustizia e Libertà in the Canavese, he translated Siddhartha by Hermann Hesse, published in 1945 by Frassinelli.
 After serving his sentence, in 1940 he collaborated with Giulio Einaudi and his publishing house, where he had as friends and workmates Giaime Pintor, Felice Balbo, Pavese and Ginzburg.
 Placed under special surveillance, after the armistice of 8 September 1943 he joined the Resistance entering the group Justice and Freedom of the Canavese, later adhering to the Action Party.

 After the war, the Giuseppe Verdi Conservatory in Turin invited him to teach History of Music in 1954, while the University offered him a job in 1967 in the same subject, which he held until 1975.
 In addition to continuing his collaboration with the publishing house Einaudi, he was a music critic for Turin's "L'Unità" between 1946 and 1967 and for the weekly "L'Espresso" between 1955 and 1967, while from 1967 he moved to "La Stampa".
 An academic of the National Academy of Santa Cecilia since 1956, he also carried out literary activities, translating among other things works by Goethe, Schiller, Gotthelf, Hesse, Wiechert, and the autobiography of Richard Wagner.
 In 1967 he became the director of the Nuova Rivista Musicale Italiana.
-On 26 February 1981 he had a very serious car accident, in which his wife, Francesca Rovedotti, lost her life.
+On 26 February 1981, he had a very serious car accident, in which his wife, Francesca Rovedotti, lost her life.
 In 1985 he received the Feltrinelli International Prize from the Accademia Nazionale dei Lincei.

-In the years following his death, an important international literary prize was entitled to Mila, the "Massimo Mila Award" (Premio Massimo Mila), volumes of studies were dedicated and numerous unpublished works were published, on 2 December 2008 a study day was held at the Conservatory of Turin in his honor, on the initiative of the municipal administration and the Franco Antonicelli Cultural Union, (Unione culturale Franco Antonicelli) with a round table in which Roberto Aruga, Alberto Cavagnon, Giorgio Pestelli, Andrea Casalegno and Enzo Restagno discussed the various interests that have characterized the figure of Massimo Mila: music, anti-fascism, literature, painting, and his passion for the mountains.
-In 2018, the Italian Alpine Club reproposed a new edition of mountain writings, entitled "The two threads of my existence", dedicating two concerts to him, edited by Angelo Foletto and with the participation of the SAT Choir, at the Auditorium of Milan and at the Conservatory of Turin.
+In the years following his death, an important international literary prize was entitled to Mila, the "Massimo Mila Award" (Premio Massimo Mila), volumes of studies were dedicated and numerous unpublished works were published, on 2 December 2008 a study day was held at the Conservatory of Turin in his honour, on the initiative of the municipal administration and the Franco Antonicelli Cultural Union, (Unione culturale Franco Antonicelli) with a round table in which Roberto Aruga, Alberto Cavagnon, Giorgio Pestelli, Andrea Casalegno and Enzo Restagno discussed the various interests that have characterized the figure of Massimo Mila: music, anti-fascism, literature, painting, and his passion for the mountains.
+In 2018, the Italian Alpine Club proposed a new edition of mountain writings, entitled "The two threads of my existence", dedicating two concerts to him, edited by Angelo Foletto and with the participation of the SAT Choir, at the Auditorium of Milan and at the Conservatory of Turin.